Gaius-Augustus/MakeHub/README.md

 ```

 At some point in time, the samtools usage changed so that the
 output option ```-o out.bam``` became possible.
-In earlier
-versions, files were written to STDOUT.
 If you type
 ```samtools sort --help```, you want to find a line that says

 ```-o FILE    Write final output to FILE rather than standard output```

-If this line is present, your samtools are most likely compatible.
+then your samtools are most likely compatible.

 MakeHub uses gzip for compressing wig files that were created
 from BAM files. gzip is available at <https://ftp.gnu.org/gnu/gzip/>.